vaxdata22/NoSQL-and-Big-Data-demonstration/projects/Neo4j.md

 ## Solution:

+Note: If the screenshots in this section are not showing, you can get the PDF [here.](https://drive.google.com/file/d/1WV6DT1Sbr8DQ9x6V1-663nZR3Ns-F7QZ/view?usp=sharing)

 Quickly checked for and made sure there were no existing data (nodes) in the new graph database before starting to create nodes using the Neo4J browser; this command would essentially return no nodes:
 ```
 MATCH (n) RETURN n